 The most common reason is ill health that makes it impossible to write the test at the scheduled time, or a period of ill health that makes it impossible to complete your essay on time.
 You must supply a duly completed Verification of Student Illness or Injury form (available at www.illnessverification.utoroto.ca).
 This form may only be completed by a physician, surgeon, nurse practitioner, dentist or clinical psychologist.
 NO other medical documentation will be accepted.
-A doctor's note is NOT sufficient.
+A doctor's note is sufficient ONLY if it contains the same information as a Verification form, so it is best to use the form.
 Submit the form to the instructor in a sealed envelope addressed to the instructor, in class or during the instructor's office hours.
 Please note that it is your responsibility to work ahead on your essay, so a minor short illness days before the due date is not an excuse for lateness.